mtszkarbowiak/ktl/Docs/Allocators.md

 ### Nullability

-Nullability is a compile-time feature telling, if the allocator can distinguish its active and inactive state.
-Allocator declares its inactive state by returning null by its data getter.
+Nullability is a compile-time feature that indicates whether the allocator can distinguish between its active and inactive states.
+An allocator declares its inactive state by returning null from its data getter.

 ```cpp
 class MyAlloc